jjw3952/gonogo/README.md

 ## Installation

 gonogo runs on R, which is a statistical computing package.
 Although R is a powerful tool, there is a learning curve.
+This repository has packaged the gonogo software as an R package so that it can be readily installed and updated.

 You'll need to install R and RStudio.
 The following instructions assume that you are using Windows.